x3419/EventlogQuickWins/README.md

   * Security 4624
     * Logon Type 10 and 7
     * Only outputs the fields "Logon Type", "Workstation Name", "Source Network Address", "Network Account Name", "Account Name", "Account Domain"
-      * Omits when they are empty
+      * Omitted when they are empty
   * Microsoft-Windows-TerminalServices-LocalSessionManager/Operational
     * EventID 21, 23, 24